jfjlaros/max7301/docs/example.rst

 registered.
 Furthermore, if the button is pressed for a longer period, multiple pulses will be send to the LED.

-For button 2, the script checks whether a transition has occurred and sends three short pulses to the LED if this has happened.
+For button 2, the script checks whether a transition has occurred every second and sends three short pulses to the LED if this has happened.
 This transition will be registered even if the button is pressed and released between two consecutive checks.
 Also, the release of the button is registered as a transition, so the LED will flash upon release of this button as well.

 .. _sketch: https://github.com/jfjlaros/max7301/blob/master/device/src/device.ino